devjuanca/EasyServiceRegister/README.md

 RegisterAsScoped    --> It will register your service as Scoped.
 RegisterAsTransient --> It will register your service as Transcient.
 ```
+note: Each attribute has a parameter indicating if your service must be registered using TryAdd or just Add, by default this property will be false.

 3. Finally you must register your services using the following extension method
 ```
 services.AddServices(params Type[] handlerAssemblyMarkerTypes);